bparli/dmutex/README.md

 Example
 ===============
-Dmutex is initialized with the local node's address, the addresses of the entire cluster, and a timeout for the RPC calls.
-Optional file locations of a TLS certificate and key can be passed to secure cluster traffic.
+Dmutex is initialized with the local node's address, the addresses of the entire cluster, and a timeout for the gRPC calls.
+Optional file locations of a TLS certificate and key can be passed in order to secure cluster traffic.
 ```
 import (
   "github.com/bparli/dmutex"